IBM/svn-connector-for-storediq/README.md

 * **sample_attributes.py**

   Change the name of the data source in sample_attributes.py.
-Here we are giving data source name as `svn-template`.
+Here we are giving data source name as `tsvn-template`.

   ![image1](images/img1.png)